 Born in a small mining village, in County Durham, he was encouraged by his art teacher at the age of just 14 to paint and understand Turner and the importance of light as a pivotal role in Art History, reaching National status at just 22.
+He has been a columnist for a monthly periodical, a critic in architectural heritage and has acted as a judge for the BBC.

 His work revolves around the traditional English Landscape and its changing weather; the true backbone of art history in Britain.